CP-like Symmetry with Discrete and Continuous Groups and CP Violation/Restoration: CP Transformation for General Group

 where $\omega = e^{\frac{2\pi i}3}$.
 We find that the following CP-like transformation,

 satisfies the consistency condition $U_{\textrm{CP-like}} \rho(a)^* U_{\textrm{CP-like}}^\dagger = \rho(a)$.
 The corresponding automorphism is given as an identity map; $u_{\textrm{CP-like}}^{\mathbb{Z}_3}(g)=g$ for any $g \in \mathbb{Z}_3$.
-In this case, it should be noted that the two exchanged fields $\phi_{\mathbf{1}_1}$ and $\phi_{\mathbf{1}_2}^*$ have the same charge under $\mathbb{Z}_3$.
-If the theory is CP-like symmetric, it implies that these two fields can not be distinguished from the quantum theory point of view, and the particle eigenstates should be parity (CP-like) eigenstates that are obtained by linear combinations of these two fields.
-We will carefully study their physical amplitudes based on the the energy eigenstates for this particular situation in Sec.~\ref{sec:CP-like}.
+In this case, it should be noted that the two exchanged fields $\phi_{\mathbf{1}_1}$ and $\phi_{\mathbf{1}_2}^*$ possess identical charges under $\mathbb{Z}_3$.
+In the context of a CP-like symmetric model, this implies that these two fields cannot be distinguished from a quantum theory perspective.
+Consequently, the particle (energy) eigenstate should also be either a {\it CP-like even} or {\it odd} particle, resulting from a linear combination of these two fields, in analogous to the standard CP even or odd (neutral) particle with intrinsic parity $\pm 1$.
+Unlike the standard CP transformation, we find that the CP-like eigenstate can be charged under the internal symmetry.
+This characteristic (CP-like eigenstate with $\pm 1$ eigenvalue) is a distinctive feature of CP-like transformations with an order of two.
+We will carefully study their physical amplitudes based on the energy eigenstates in this specific context in Sec.~\ref{sec:CP-like}.

 The situation changes if we consider a direct product group of $\mathbb{Z}_3 \times U(1)$.
 Let us consider a model with a triplet field $\Phi=(\phi_{\mathbf{1}_{0}}^q, \phi_{\mathbf{1}_{1}}^q, \phi_{\mathbf{1}_{2}}^q)^T$, where $q \neq 0 $ is a $U(1)$ charge.
 A group action of $\mathbb{Z}_3 \times U(1)$ is given as